-So we’ve seen what we can do inside the house to make a difference on the environment, see my previous blog post “Going Green inside your home“.
+So we’ve seen what we can do inside the house to make a difference on the environment, see my previous blog post “Going Green inside your home.”
 Now let’s see what we can do on the outside.
-And let me tell you, if you have kids or a green thumb, some of these are going to be a lot of fun.
+If you have kids or a green thumb, some of these are going to be a lot of fun.

 Pretty much anything will go into a compost pile, from your lawn clippings to raked up leaves to last night’s dinner.
-If you like to drink coffee, add in your used coffee grounds to increase the overall nitrogen balance.
+If you like to drink coffee, add your used coffee grounds to your compost pile to increase its overall nitrogen balance.

 2. Start a Vegetable Garden

 A lot of the stuff you can do outside is going to have a green thumb about it.
-If you have your own compost pile, as well as having your own veggie garden, the circle of nature is just beautiful.
+If you have a compost pile, you should also have a veggie garden – the circle of nature is just beautiful.

 Imagine growing your own food, right outside your kitchen window, and never forgetting those last minute herbs or vegetables you need for dinner.
 And when all is said and done, all of your scraps go out into the compost bin, to one day help grow more vegetables.

 Starting a garden isn’t just something for those with a huge backyard either.
 Anyone can grow their own vegetables, whether you have a backyard or not.
-Container gardening is a great way to grow your own vegetables, if you don’t have enough yard space.
+Container gardening is a great way to grow vegetables if you don’t have enough yard space.
 Everything from tomatoes to lettuce to peppers and herbs, all right out in the small courtyard in front of the kitchen.